gabraganca/IAU307_massive_stars/README.md

 stars presenting sharp absorption lines has been selected to carry out the abundance analysis.
-Stellar parameters and silicon abundances are derived consistently based on non-LTE synthesis of hydrogen, helium, and silicon lines, requiring ionization balance of SiII/III/IV.
+Stellar parameters and silicon abundances are derived consistently based on non-LTE synthesis of hydrogen, helium, and silicon lines, requiring ionization balance of SiII/III/IV and O I/II/III.
 In this work, we present preliminary abundance results of our analysis.

 From the [website](http://obswww.unige.ch/Conferences/IAU307/Scientific_Program.htm#techinfo):